-- (a) a local authority may discharge or reconstitute a committee or subcommittee, or other subordinate decision-making body; and - (b) a committee may discharge or reconstitute a subcommittee.
+(a) a local authority may discharge or reconstitute a committee or subcommittee, or other subordinate decision-making body; and cl.
+30 (5) & (7), Schedule 7, LGA 2002.

+(b) a committee may discharge or reconstitute a subcommittee.

 A committee, subcommittee, or other subordinate decision-making body is, unless a council resolves otherwise, discharged when members elected at a subsequent triennial general election come into office.